ShazStar/blog/_posts/2025-09-10-UPS_NUT_Setup.md

 Important Notes: Because I already have root privileges on Proxmox, so there's no need to use sudo, but depending on which system you are using, you might need to use sudo

-After that, update repo with `apt update` then install nut, nut-client and nut-server with this command: `apt install nut nut-client nut-server`
+Update repo with `apt update` then install nut, nut-client and nut-server with this command: `apt install nut nut-client nut-server`

 Use `nut-scanner -U` to probe UPS devices and get information from it, also take note of it.